 - Rinpoche's book on the topic, Tibetan Sound Healing, is available from the Tibet Shop >

-- Additional support materials for the Five Warrior Syllables Practice are available at Ligmincha Institute's Bookstore & Tibet Shop >
+- Additional support materials for the Five Warrior Syllables Practice are available at Ligmincha International's Bookstore & Tibet Shop >

 The healing waters produced during the healing practice of Sipe Gyalmo are considered a powerful remedy for the physical illnesses arising in our modern times.
 When this practice is conveyed as a ritual only, those present can benefit from its healing energy and from receiving the healing waters.
 During retreats, students additionally receive supplementary teachings and transmission for the practice, enable them to continue doing this healing practice on their own when they return home.

 The teachings of Sherap Chamma (Mother of Wisdom and Love) comprise one of the most important tantric cycles of Bön.

 In many cultures the primordial female energy is seen as the origin of existence and the source of wisdom, love and compassion.
 The ancient Bön Buddhist tradition offers a method for retrieving and directly connecting with this divine feminine energy, bringing the potential for profound healing at all levels of experience—physical, energetic, psychological and spiritual.

 The Sherap Chamma practice as taught by Geshe Tenzin Wangyal Rinpoche permits students to deeply connect with their own innate wisdom and with the love and compassion that radiate from that wisdom.
 As always, Rinpoche presents these ancient teachings in a way that is fresh and relevant to modern daily life.

 Support materials for the practice of Sherap Chamma are available from Ligmincha International's Bookstore & Tibet Shop.